renatrazumov/Dynamic/doc/stormnode-budget.md

 }
 ```

-If everything looks correct, you can ask for votes from other stormnodes.
-To vote on a proposal, load a wallet with _stormnode.conf_ file.
+If everything looks correct, you can ask for votes from other dynodes.
+To vote on a proposal, load a wallet with _dynode.conf_ file.
 You do not need to access your cold wallet to vote for proposals.

 Format: ```sngovernance vote proposal-hash [yes|no]```